mebeingken/wappler-bull-queues/README.md

 * In your project folder, create /extensions/server_connect/modules (if it does not yet exist)
 * Unzip the source code into /extensions/server_connect/modules (3 files)
 * Refresh the Server Actions panel (restarting Wappler is also an option)
-* The required libraries will be installed automatically upon use
+* The required libraries will be installed automatically upon use and next deployment
 * You should now have a Bull Queues group in your available actions list for server workflows

 ## Actions